This Website has been developed by Thermoseal Group - UK Manufacturer and Worldwide Distributor Dedicated to Insulated Glass

 Using an inert gas (usually argon) to fill the airspace between panes of glass can increase the energy efficiency of window units due to the low conductivity of the gas.
 Gas-filled units benefit from reduced conductive and convective heat transfer.

-Why buy insulated glass units which are gas filled?
+Why make insulated glass units which are gas filled?

 Reduced heat loss